 What Springtown Actually Is

 This is not a suburb.
 It is a small city in a fast-growing rural county with limited amenities, one main highway, and a lot of land.
-Buyers who choose Springtown know this going in — they are not looking for the Alliance Corridor or NRH.
+Buyers who choose Springtown know this going in: they are not looking for the Alliance Corridor or NRH.
 They want acreage, quiet, and a specific lifestyle that closer-in markets cannot offer at this price point.

 Who This Market Is For

 Larger lots, room to spread out, a smaller-town school environment.
-Springtown ISD is a C-rated district (same as Azle) — not a selling point, but families who choose this market are usually leading with land and lifestyle, not TEA ratings.
+Springtown ISD is a C-rated district (same as Azle), not a selling point, but families who choose this market are usually leading with land and lifestyle, not TEA ratings.

 Acreage parcels below the 76179 price band.
 Low apartment competition, rent trending up, growing tenant demand.
-The tradeoffs are real — septic, well, rural maintenance — but so is the value.
+The tradeoffs are real (septic, well, rural maintenance) but so is the value.

 Weatherford median pricing has climbed.
 Aledo runs higher still.
 Springtown is the affordability play within the same general Parker County footprint for buyers who want that landscape without that price tag.

-Sales Market — Numbers
+Sales Market

 Thinking through whether to sell or hold?
-See: Should I sell or rent my house in 76179? — the framework applies to Parker County too.
+See: Should I sell or rent my house in 76179?
+The framework applies to Parker County too.

-Rental Market — Numbers
+Rental Market

-Ignore the sub-$1,000 figures you may see on Apartments.com — those reflect Springtown's minimal apartment stock, not the actual house rental market.
+Ignore the sub-$1,000 figures you may see on Apartments.com: those reflect Springtown's minimal apartment stock, not the actual house rental market.
 There is almost no apartment competition here.
 The product that rents is houses, most with land.

-Schools — Springtown ISD
+Schools: Springtown ISD

 Commute & Daily Life

 Hwy 199 is the single main artery for this corridor.
 That creates the same pinch-point dynamic as Azle, but farther out and with fewer alternates.
-If you hit construction, an accident, or school traffic, there is not a good workaround.
+If you hit construction, an accident, or school traffic, there is no good workaround.
 Buyers who have not driven the route at 7:30am on a weekday should do that before going under contract.

 Property Types & What You'll Actually Find